My awakening moment about how smartphones fragment our attention span

 I’m also now navigating other challenges, like how to deal with the cognitive dissonance of working for big tech.
 I like the idea, argued by Hari, Williams, and Newport, that we need to be aware of technology’s designs and ensure that tech is working for us rather than against us.
 Surely, I don’t want to throw the baby out with the bathwater when it comes to technical innovations.

-And given that I read four books in the span of about two weeks, I believe there’s hope for me.
+And given that I read or listened to four books in the span of about two weeks, I believe there’s hope for me.
 Perhaps the attention fragmentation issue isn’t a one-way road we’ve traveled down, unable to turn around.

 I’m still in the awakening phase, but I’m excited about the initial results.
 Honestly, I’m most excited by the possibility of reclaiming myself.
 As Newport and others have said, it’s not about sacrificing your smartphone, as if you’re giving up some big element in your life.
 It’s about what you’re getting.
 I’m starting to see glimpses of my old self return.
 I’m starting to think at stoplights again!
 In the elevator, I’m not reaching for something to distract me.
 I am beginning to recapture my focus and self, and it’s invigorating.